Stepney All Saints School

 Stepney All Saints Church of England Secondary School (formerly known as Sir John Cass's Foundation and Redcoat School) is a Church of England voluntary aided school and sixth form located in Stepney, London, England.
 The last Ofsted report in October 2015 rated SJCR School as "Outstanding."

 History

-Sir John Cass was born in the City of London in 1661 and, during his lifetime, served as both Alderman and Sheriff.
+Sir John Cass was born in the City of London on 20th February 1661 and, during his lifetime, served as both Alderman and Sheriff.
 He was also MP for the City and knighted in 1712.
 Sir John Cass was also a major figure in the early development of the Atlantic slave trade.